-Anticipated awards will be made in the form of procurement contracts, grants, cooperative agreements, or other Transaction for prototypes (OTAs) and are subject to the availability of appropriations.
+Anticipated awards will be made in the form of procurement contracts, grants, or cooperative agreements, and are subject to the availability of appropriations.
+Given the collaborative nature of anticipated successful proposals and the participation of Government scientists, cooperative agreements are likely to be the most likely award mechanism.
 Funding for the second year and beyond will be contingent upon satisfactory performance and the availability of funds.